-The main research body is the Institute of Marine Research (IMR) with 1,000 employees; its main activities are research, advisory work and monitoring.
+The main research body is the Institute of Marine Research (IMR); its main activities are research, advisory work and monitoring.
 In January 2018 IMR was merged with Norway's NIFES (National Institute of Nutrition and Seafood Research).
 IMR have an office in Tromsø and research stations in Matre, Austevoll and Flødevigen.
 IMR also have several laboratories that analyse samples taken through its monitoring and research programmes.